-\textbf{The surveys.} The dataset also includes detailed data on the students, since each participating student was surveyed every term about their areas of interests, opinions or relationships with others.
-In total, the students have been surveyed six times.
-In this paper, we are interested in two aspects of these surveys: how students describe \revA{their} relationships with others, and how they describe themselves. \revA{For the former}, participants labeled the relationship with their peers using descriptors such as: friend, family, significant other, co-worker, other, or not to label at all. \revA{For the latter,} the students provided information about their hobbies, activities, well-being, grades, weight and height, health condition and number of books they read. \revA{We use this} information \revA{in \cref{sec:traits} to build a baseline for predicting personality traits.}
+\textbf{The surveys.} The datasets include detailed data on the students since each participating student was surveyed every term about their interests, opinions, or relationships with others.
+The students have been surveyed six times for \Netsense and eight times for \Nethealth.
+This paper leverages two aspects of these surveys: how students describe their relationships with others and how they represent themselves.
+For the former, participants labeled the relationship with their peers using descriptors such as a friend, family, significant other, co-worker, other, or not labeled at all.
+For the latter, the students provided information about their hobbies, activities, well-being, grades, weight and height, health condition, and the number of books they read.
+We use this information in \hyperlink{sec:inferring-psychometric-traits}{Section \textit{Inferring Psychometric Traits}} to build a baseline for predicting personality traits.

-\textbf{The Big5 psychometric questionnaire.} With each survey, students provided answers on forty four questions from the Big Five Inventory~\cite{John2008}.
-Students answered the questions on whether they would describe themselves as \textit{talkative}, \textit{curious about many different things}, \textit{tending to be quiet}, among others. \revA{Their answers can map each student as a point in the} big five personality traits space~\cite{Goldberg1990}, where each of five traits (openness, conscientiousness, extraversion, agreeableness, neuroticism) is represented as a numeric value \revA{between} one and five.
+\textbf{The Big5 psychometric questionnaire.} For both datasets and with each survey, students provided answers to forty-four questions from the Big Five Inventory~\cite{John2008}.
+Students answered the questions on whether they would describe themselves as \textit{talkative}, \textit{curious about many different things}, \textit{tending to be quiet}, among others.
+Their answers can map each student as a point in the big five personality traits space~\cite{Goldberg1990}, where each traits (openness, conscientiousness, extraversion, agreeableness, neuroticism) is represented as a numeric value between one and five.